1halfplusminus/the_pragmatic_programmer/EXERCICES_SNIPPET_CODE.md

 In his book , [The Black Swan: The impact of the Highly Improbable][].

-[The Black Swan: The impact of the Highly Improbable]:(https://www.amazon.fr/Black-Swan-Impact-Highly-Improbable/dp/0141034599)
+[the black swan: the impact of the highly improbable]: (https://www.amazon.fr/Black-Swan-Impact-Highly-Improbable/dp/0141034599)

 Nassim Nicholas Taleb posits that all significant events in history have come from high-profile,hard-to-predict, and rare events that are beyond the realm of normal expectations.
 These outliers, while statistically rare, have disproportionate effects.
 In addition, our own cognitive biases tend to blind us to changes creeping up on the edges of your work.